godd9170/betpirate/README.md

 - mobile first
 - normalize phone numbers on input ✅
 - text results
-- prop short names
+- prop short names ✅
-- prop answer short names
+- prop answer short names ✅
 - ability to close sheet to new submissions
 - ability to mark sheet with a winner
 - can auth from different device
+- sheet statuses